jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         the use of narcotics.</p>\n"
     - question: If I am very nervous and I am just going to fix a tooth, can you sleep me completely?
-      answer: "<p>Of course yes, however, we would have to assess very well if the cost and complexity of the treatment would truly compensate you in such a simple case.
+      answer: "<p>Of course, yes; however, we would have to assess very well if the cost and complexity of the treatment would truly compensate you in such a simple case.
 The correct thing is that before considering sedation, it becomes pertinent to exhaust all persuasive and related to the conditioning of behavior